pguse/ics4u-go/notes/arrays.md

 5
 ```

-When copying an array to another array in other languages like c/c++/python, the language used to pass a **reference** to the array, and any changes made in the copied array used to change the original array.
+When copying an array to another array in other languages like c/c++/python, a **reference** to the array is copied, and any changes made in the copied array will change the original array.
+In Go this is called a **pointer**.
+We will discuss **pointers** in a later note.

 However, in Go when an array is copied to another variable a new independent copy is created.
 Making a change to either array does not affect the other one.
 For example,